 Important note abut this itinerary: with only one day in Amsterdam you will not be able to visit the several museums mentioned here.
 If you wish to visit the Reijkmuseum or the van Gogh one, I recommend you follow this Amsterdam itinerary backwards.
 Start your day in the museumplein, to make sure you have time for your visit.

-One day in Amsterdam itinerary and highlights
+One day in Amsterdam itinerary and must sees

 Amsterdam itinerary first stop: the Jordaan area